datastax/ruby-driver/README.md

 ## Known bugs & limitations

-* JRuby 1.6 is not officially supported, although 1.6.8 should work, if you're stuck in JRuby 1.6.8 try and see if it works for you.
 * Because the driver reactor is using `IO.select`, the maximum number of tcp connections allowed is 1024.
 * Because the driver uses `IO#write_nonblock`, Windows is not supported.